benjaminadk/bvgsoftware/_posts/svg-icon-with-no-artistic-ability.md

 ---
 type: 'post'
-title: 'SVG Icons With No Artistic Ablity'
+title: 'SVG Icons With No Artistic Ablility'
 excerpt: 'Are you sick of the same old icons you have been using in your projects lately?
 Do you lack the artistic ability to draw a stick figure?
 If you answered yes, or even if you answered no, please continue reading.'
 coverImage: '/assets/blog/svg-icon-with-no-artistic-ability/cover.jpg'
 date: '2019-07-10T05:35:07.322Z'